macrobius/coffee-shop/src/blog/2020-06-21-welcome-to-the-coffee-blog.md

 ---
-title: Welcome to the Coffee Blog!
+title: Welcome to the Coffee Blog
 date: 2020-06-21T18:26:40.185Z
 ---
 # Hello!